• Products

 /home/opsgenie/oec/conf/opsgenie-integration.conf

-2. Configuring by using Golang Flags: Configure by entering flags to command in the opsgenie.cfg file.
-Use -apiKey flag for the apiKey and -ns flag for nagios_server name.
+Configure by entering flags into the command in the opsgenie.cfg file.
+Use -apiKey flag for your apiKey and -ns flag for nagios_server name.
 If multiple OP5 servers are not in use, there is no need to define the nagios server.
-Using flags overwrites all the other configuration methods mentioned above.
+Using flags overwrites all the other configuration methods discussed earlier in the article.

 Configure the apiKey from the cfg file as follows: